mirage/mirage-www/tmpl/wiki/package-quality.md

 - Have a clear indication if the library is used in production (and if yes by which project).

+TODO: 'received external security audit'
+TODO: 'YYY' for libraries we use on our infrastructure since TTT and know their behaviour
+TODO: end-to-end testing

 ## ![verified:](https://img.shields.io/badge/mirageos-verified-purple.svg) Formally verified